Overview

 Leh Palace

-Leh Palace, an iconic landmark in Ladakh, is a nine-story architectural marvel that offers a glimpse into the region’s royal history and cultural heritage.
-Built in the 17th century by King Sengge Namgyal, the palace is perched on a hill overlooking the town of Leh and provides panoramic views of the Stok Kangri mountains and the Indus Valley.
-The palace's design reflects traditional Tibetan architecture, with its massive walls and wooden balconies exuding a rustic charm.
-Inside, visitors can explore ancient murals, paintings, and artifacts that narrate stories of Ladakh's regal past.
-Managed by the Archaeological Survey of India, Leh Palace also hosts a small museum displaying a collection of royal jewelry, ceremonial dresses, and other historic items.
+Leh Palace, a nine-story marvel built in the 17th century by King Sengge Namgyal, showcases Ladakh's royal history and cultural heritage.
+Located on a hill, it offers panoramic views of Stok Kangri and the Indus Valley.
+The palace features traditional Tibetan architecture with massive walls and wooden balconies.
+Inside, visitors can explore ancient murals, paintings, and royal artifacts.
+Managed by the Archaeological Survey of India, it also houses a small museum with royal jewelry and ceremonial attire.
+The palace stands as a symbol of Ladakh’s regal past and architectural splendor.

 Khardung La Pass